Nepal-Visa-Informatio-Tourist-Visa-Requirements-Fees-Process

 Can I pay Nepal visa fees by card?

-Cash in USD is recommended, although some counters may accept cards.
+Cash in USD is recommended, although some counters may also accept card payments.

-Nepal’s tourist visa process is straightforward for most travelers, especially with visa-on-arrival facilities available at major entry points.
-Preparing your documents in advance and completing the online application before arrival can help make your entry into Nepal faster and smoother.
+Nepal’s tourist visa process is straightforward for most travelers, especially with visa-on-arrival options at major entry points.
+Preparing your documents in advance and completing the online form before arrival will help ensure a faster and smoother entry into Nepal.

 Source: Nepal Tourism Board